amtalb/kaathe/README.md

 Kaathe (or more appropriately [Darkstalker Kaathe](https://darksouls.wiki.fextralife.com/Darkstalker+Kaathe)) is an LLM-powered chatbot answering any and every question about the hit 2011 video game, Dark Souls.
 Kaathe is named after the character in the game that is all-knowing, guides the player to a particular endgame, and frankly, is pretty creepy.

 ### Running Kaathe
 Kaathe can be installed by cloning this repo, rebuilding the data set (see the Data section below), and launching the Gradio UI server.
+Additionally, one will need a HuggingFace API key in a `.env` file to access the model endpoint.
 The necessary dependencies are listed in the `requirements.txt` file.
 Unlike Dark Souls, this is actually pretty easy!

 ### Files
 - `kaathe.py`: the main entrance point to Kaathe, handles command line arguments and calling other files